Oscilloscape/client-rhythm-installer/README.md

 python3 -m site --user-base

-To run the executable, run:
+To run the executable, first initialize the config file in src/main/resources/base by copying the config.json.example file to config.json.

+Then, run:

 fbs run